-PROXY ADVISORY GUIDELINES FY 2019-20
+PROXY ADVISORY GUIDELINES FY 2020-21

-PUBLIC ISSUES 37
+PUBLIC ISSUES

-Preferential Issue 37
+Preferential Issue ERROR!
+BOOKMARK NOT DEFINED.

-Bonus Issue 37
+Bonus Issue

-ISSUE OF PREFERENCE SHARES 37
+ISSUE OF PREFERENCE SHARES

-ISSUE OF SHARES WITH DIFFERENTIAL VOTING RIGHTS
+İSSUE OF SHARES WITH DIFFERENTIAL VOTING RIGHTS

-ALTERATION IN MOA/ AOA 39
+ALTERATION IN MOA/ AOA

-Change in "Objects Clause" 39
+Change in "Objects Clause"

-CHANGE IN AUTHORIZED CAPITAL 39
+CHANGE IN AUTHORIZED CAPITAL

-CHANGE IN NAME OF THE COMPANY 39
+CHANGE IN NAME OF THE COMPANY

-Change in Quorum Requirements 40
+CHANGE IN QUORUM REQUIREMENTS

-Change in Registered office of the Company 40
+CHANGE IN REGISTERED OFFICE OF THE COMPANY

-Increase in Board Strength -
+INCREASE IN BOARD STRENGTH

-Changes due to shareholders' Agreements 40
+Changes due to shareholders' Agreements

-REMOVAL OF ARTICLES / CLAUSES DUE TO TERMINATION OF SHAREHOLDERS' AGREEMENT 40
+REMOVAL OF ARTICLES / CLAUSES DUE TO TERMINATION OF SHAREHOLDERS' AGREEMENT

 OTHER RESOLUTIONS

-FII Investment Limits 41
+FII Investment Limits

-DELISTING OF SHARES 41
+DELISTING OF SHARES

-CORPORATE SOCIAL RESPONSIBILITY 41
+CORPORATE SOCIAL RESPONSIBILITY

-Office of Profit 42
+Office of Profit

-Fees To Be Charged For Service Of Document 42
+Fees To Be Charged For Service Of Document

-Place Of Maintaining Statutory Registers 42
+Place Of Maintaining Statutory Registers

-BANK'S RESOLUTIONS FOR ISSUE OF SECURITIES UNDER BASEL III NORMS
+BANK'S RESOLUTIONS FOR ISSUE OF SECURITIES UNDER BASEL III NORMS 5

-APPROVAL OF SCHEME OF ARRANGEMENT 45
+APPROVAL OF SCHEME OF ARRANGEMENT